ICanBoogie/ActiveRecord/README.md

   1 => string '145' (length=3)
 ```

-In this example, there is 35 record online and 145 offline.
+In this example, there are 35 record online and 145 offline.